 How many mounts are in Soulmask Shifting Sands?

-According to Destructoid's coverage of the DLC, there are three confirmed rideable mounts added in the Shifting Sands update: donkeys, camels, and rhinos.
-The update also introduced big cats into the wild, but as of available information, it is unclear whether they can be tamed as mounts.
-This guide covers only the three confirmed rideable options.
+Shifting Sands adds three rideable mounts: donkeys, camels, and rhinos.
+The update also introduced big cats into the wild, but they can't be tamed as mounts.
+This guide covers the three you can actually ride.

 What's the best mount in Soulmask Shifting Sands?

 The answer depends entirely on what you need from a mount.
-Here's a quick breakdown based on available source data:
+Here's how they stack up:

-The rhino has the highest damage and base health of all three mounts, according to Destructoid's reporting on the DLC.
-The camel moves faster and carries more than a donkey.
+The rhino hits hardest and has the most health.
+The camel moves faster and hauls more than a donkey.
 The donkey wins on accessibility since you can find one almost anywhere on the map.

 How to get every mount in Soulmask Shifting Sands